tayybafatima-08/ICT-Final-Project/README.md

 **Objectives**

-Create a professional real estate website.
+- Create a professional real estate website.
-Display properties with images, prices, and details.
+- Display properties with images, prices, and details.
-Implement responsive design for mobile, tablet, and desktop.
+- Implement responsive design for mobile, tablet, and desktop.
-Use JavaScript for interactive elements (sliders, menu, forms).
-Provide a smooth user experience using semantic HTML and structured CSS.
+- Provide a smooth user experience using semantic HTML and structured CSS.

 **Technologies Used**